The causes of an itchy beard range from dry skin to folliculitis, dermatitis, ingrown hair, and more.

-The cause of an itchy beard can range from a minor to a more serious infection:
+The cause of an itchy beard can range from natural processes to a serious infection.

 Growing out your facial hair